AntennaPod/antennapod.github.io/_blog/2022-10-27 translations coordinator.md

 We're all doing this for our own pleasure and entertainment.
 So we hope you'll have a good time working on this together with us.
 And unless you're an expert already, you'll also learn a lot about different translation tools & processes, and build experience with community management.

 **With the support of our community members, we make a great podcasting experience accessible to thousands of people across the world.
 Will you join us?
-Contact @Keunes via [username]@mailbox.org to learn more or indicate your interest.**
+Contact @Keunes on our forum or via [username]@mailbox.org to learn more or indicate your interest.**